• Skip to primary navigation

 Jump to Recipe

 Roasting brings out the sweetness of okra and onions in this deliciously easy side dish.
-The sweet flavor of Roasted Okra and Onions makes it a perfect recipe for introducing okra, and pairing it with homemade Horseradish Cream Sauce will have everyone wanting a second helping.
-Our one-pan roasting method with parchment paper doesn’t even leave a pan to be washed.
+The sweet flavor of Roasted Okra and Onions makes it a perfect recipe for introducing okra, and our one-pan roasting method with parchment paper doesn’t even leave a pan to be washed.

 Jump to: